HBCU IN TEXAS

 Website

-After financial aid, the average cost for students to attend the university is just over $4,000 a year.
-St. Philips is one of the most affordable colleges on this list, so this could be an excellent option for those looking to come out of school with very little or no debt.
+The average cost for students to attend the university (as in-state residents) is just over $6,700 a year.
+St. Philips is one of the most affordable colleges on this list, so this could be an excellent option for those looking to come out of school with little or no debt.

-Currently, the college is teaching both face-to-face courses in San Antonio as well as hybrid ones during the pandemic.
-Some of the unique majors that students can pursue while at St. Philip’s College include Health Information Technology, Advanced Manufacturing Technology, Hotel Management, and Baking and Pastry Arts.
-Most students attending St. Philip’s College have a GPA of 2.0 and above, and there are many student apartments in the area to serve your housing needs despite St. Philip’s not having dorms of their own.
+Some of the unique majors that students can pursue while at St. Philip’s include Health Information Technology, Advanced Manufacturing Technology, Hotel Management, and Baking and Pastry Arts.
+Most students attending have a GPA of 2.0 and above, and there are many student apartments in the area to serve your housing needs despite the college not having dorms of their own.

 Paul Quinn College